zackaira/Blockons/readme.txt

 == Frequently Asked Questions ==

 = Will Blockons work with my theme?
-It should work with ALL themes!
+Blockons should work with ALL themes!
 But as themes and plugins add their own CSS or Javascript which might affect any plugin from working perfectly...
 We're here to help...
 [Let us know](https://blockons.com/go/contact/) if something doesn't work and we'll help you fix it.

 = Where are the Blockons settings?
 The Blockons manager settings and Site Add-Ons are found in the WordPress Dashboard under Dashboard -> Settings -> Blockons Settings.